Pregnancy is a time of excitement, but it also has its fair share of stress.

 #1: What Is Iron?

 Iron is a mineral that is vital for the human body.
-It is a component of the haemoglobin in the red blood cells, which carry oxygen throughout the body.
+It is a component of the hemoglobin in the red blood cells, which carry oxygen throughout the body.
 This process allows cells to create energy.
 Iron also plays a role in removing carbon dioxide from the body.

 When you’re pregnant, your blood volume increases by 50% to help meet your growing baby’s needs.
 This makes adequate iron intake even more vital during pregnancy.